 The physical security of the cryptographic module meets FIPS 140-2 level 2 requirements.
 The cryptographic module consists of production-grade components that include standard passivation techniques.
-The module consists of production-grade components encased within an opaque hard production-grade enclosure (the top is aluminum and the base is steel).
+The module consists of production-grade components encased within an opaque hard production-grade enclosure (aluminum cover and steel bottom in case of AM-5010-11-AG and AM-5012-11AG models, hard plastic cover and bottom in case of A5020 model, and hard plastic cover and metal bottom in case of A5023 model).
 The removable cover is protected by tamper evident security seals in accordance with FIPS 140-2 Level 2 requirements.
 The module meets commercial-grade specifications for power, temperature, reliability, shock and vibration.

-Tamper evident seals are placed over the module cover retention screws and sides of the module such that any attempt to remove the cover will leave evidence of tampering.
+Tamper evident seals are placed over the cover retention screws and sides of AM-5010-11-AG and AM-5012-11AG models, and over the sides of A5020 and A5023 models, such that any attempt to remove the cover will leave evidence of tampering.
 Each seal is identified by a unique serial number.
 The local crypto officer records these serial numbers after each application.
 These records are used during inspections to detect unauthorized replacement of seals.
 The local crypto officer shall periodically inspect the module for signs of tampering such as dents or scratches on the module enclosure, damage to, or incorrect serial numbers on the tamper evident seals.
-If tampering is detected, the local crypto officer is instructed to perform the zeroize operation prior to discarding the module or returning it to the manufacturer.
-Figure 6 shows how the tamper evident seals are placed over the module cover retention screws and sides of the module
+If tampering is detected, the crypto officer is instructed to perform the zeroize operation prior to discarding the module or returning it to the manufacturer.